-I was born in Arecibo, Puerto Rico, but my longest home was Jacksonville, Florida.
-I was born into an Army family, which was the reason that my family was able to travel to various places such as Germany, Italy, Alaska, North Carolina, Texas, and Florida.
-Learning to live in a bilingual home (and sometimes in a trilingual culture), at a young age I quickly discovered that drawings had a universal visual representation of a subject that could be understood across languages and culture.
-I studied at the University of North Florida for my undergraduate degree, and earned a Bachelor of Fine Arts concentrating on Painting, Drawing, and Printmaking, and a minor in Art History.
-I recently completed my Master of Fine Arts in Studio Art in the University of South Carolina.
+Edmari Hernandez’s original place of birth is Arecibo, Puerto Rico, but she has spent most of her life in Jacksonville, Florida.
+She was born into an Army family, which allowed her to travel to various places such as Germany, Italy, Alaska, North Carolina, Texas, and Florida.
+Learning to live in a bilingual home and in a trilingual culture, she discovered at a young age that drawings were a universal visual representation of subjects that could be understood across languages and culture.
+Hernandez earned a Bachelor of Fine Arts from the University of North Florida in 2014 concentrating on Painting, Drawing, and Printmaking, with a minor in Art History.
+She then completed her Master of Fine Arts degree at the University of South Carolina in Studio Art in 2018.

 Now living in Florida, Hernandez continues her art work practice as it explores a personal connection with the ocean and researching the changes occurring within the aquatic environment as it stretches from her home island to her home state.
 From witnessing environmental degradation caused by humans and climate change firsthand, she wishes to raise awareness of the importance of aquatic ecosystem as it relates to human life from coral reefs, tropical fish, and weather influenced by these warming conditions.
 As she has experienced throughout her life, Hernandez always finds herself returning to the sea.
 The ocean is a part of her home.